aosasona/hubble-preview/README.md

 # Hubble

-> [!WARNING]
+> [!NOTE]
 >
-> This document is a work-in-progress, please create a new issue if you need help or have any questions.
+> This is a preview version of my dissertation project and should NOT be used day-to-day.
+> A proper ground-up rewrite & rethink of some of the architectural choices is required and planned.

 Hubble is a lightweight, unified and intelligent knowledge base management software designed for user-extensibility and self-hosting.